 The research data were analyzed using the One-way ANOVA statistical test.
 Data were normalized and homogeneity tested before being analyzed.
 The normality test was carried out with One Sample Kolmogorov-Smimov at a significance level of >0.05.
 At the same time, the homogeneity test was carried out using Levine's test.
 One-way ANOVA was carried out when the data had been declared normal and homogeneous so that it could determine the difference in the effectiveness of learning media on collaboration skills and student learning outcomes.
-Duncan's test was then conducted to provide more information on class differences.
-Learning outcome data was tested n-gain to determine how the treatment could improve student understanding.
-The n-gain criteria are interpreted according to Hake (1998) criteria.
+Duncan's further test was then conducted to provide more information on class differences.

-RESULT AND DISSCUSSION
+RESULT AND DISCUSSION